philip-khor/blogdown_source/content/post/2018-08-27-exploring-ge14-results-with-python-part-2.md

 ![](/img/output_52_0.png)

 To deal with the collinearity, Terence Parr, Kerem Turgutlu, Christopher Csiszar, and Jeremy Howard suggest to use drop-column importance in conjunction with the permutation importances metric.
-In contrast with the default feature importance metric, which measures the mean decrease in impurity, the permutation score introduces noise to a column and then calculates the drop in the score from the baseline score.
+In contrast with the default feature importance metric, which measures the mean decrease in impurity, the permutation score permutates a column and then calculates the drop in the score from the baseline score.
 Do the following:

 * compute baseline feature importance with permutation importance
 * drop a column, retrain, and then recompute feature importance scores